11 things to remember when writing a user guide

 That’s right!
 Behold, guideline number seven!”

 Code: If in doubt, keep it simple.
-You can violate some rules (e.g. DRY) in the interest of teaching, keeping important sections of code grouped together, etc.
+You can violate some rules (that is, DRY) in the interest of teaching, keeping important sections of code grouped together, etc.

 Come on, admit it, you know you want to copy-and-paste code and duplicate your efforts and you’d love to not inherit from a base class just this once.